 Unfortunately, Salmon Run has struggled a lot in recent years.
 That course is still special to me, though, so I am always rooting for it to do well.
 In some ways, Watson Ranch felt like what Salmon Run could be again with an economic recovery and maybe some renovations.
 Neither will or should try to compete with the world-class level resort, but they are great courses for locals that can also benefit from the out-of-town golf traffic that Bandon Dunes creates.
 Watson Ranch is only about a half hour north of the resort and would be a great add-on for any Bandon golf trip you are planning.

 Even though Watson has been there all along, Oregon Coast golf continues to get more and more exciting for someone like me.
 Salishan, Bandon Crossings, Watson Ranch, Salmon Run, Sandpines, Gearhart and Ocean Dunes (ranked in that order for me) are all worthy 18-hole courses to complement the special place they’ve created at Bandon Dunes.
-Now, it seems the once-secret Bally Bandon Sheep Ranch course will be developed by Gil Hanse as another course for the resort.
+Now, it seems the once-secret Bally Bandon Sheep Ranch course may be developed by Gil Hanse as another course for the resort.
 The much-anticipated Pacific Gales also seems really close to breaking ground about a half hour south of Bandon.
 I still hold onto the hopes that the Crook Point (with a proposed Perry Dye design) course happens someday, too.
 That one was slated to be somewhere in between Brookings and Gold Beach.

 Sorry, I got sidetracked there.
 I love talking about Oregon golf, but back to Watson Ranch.
 Conditions were quite good overall.
 There were definitely some soggy sections after a few days of heavy rain.
 Otherwise, things were nicely conditioned.
 The bunkers I was in all had different types of sand.
 However, they were all pretty nice to play from.
 The greens were excellent.
 They were receptive due to the dampness, though still not super soft.
 They were rolling quite smooth at medium/fast speeds.
 Downhill putts were especially challenging!